The challenge

 A design system was build the same time to maintain the consistency between B2B and B2C.
 By moving beyond user satisfaction and focusing on behavioural economics, the redesign delivered measurable business value:

-Retention uplift: Day 30 retention increased from 35% to 45%, significantly impacting the Life Time Value of the cohort.
+Day 30 retention increased, significantly impacting the Life Time Value of the cohort.

-Trial-to-paid conversion: The commitment contract onboarding drove a 15% increase in trial conversions, directly contributing to annual recurring revenue.
+The commitment contract onboarding drove a x% increase in trial conversions, directly contributing to annual recurring revenue.

-Cultural Shift: The design team effectively deprecated vanity metrics (CSAT) in favour of north star retention metrics, aligning design directly with the P&L.
+The design team is effectively in favour of north star retention metrics, aligning design directly with the profit and loss statement.

 Optimising LTV for EF online learning platform